BearlyBelievable/web-zulip-application-form/README.md

 1. Clone this repo.
 2. Run `sudo ./install.sh`.
 The first time, it walks through the full
    setup:
-    - Asks whether you're using Pelican or a custom site and where the checkout lives, then writes the generated files.
+    - Asks whether you're using Pelican or a custom site, and where the site lives.
-    - Prompts for the sender address used only if a technical failure needs to notify the contact address, your SMTP password, and a reply-to address (leave it blank to reuse the sender address), storing them in `config.conf` and `secrets.conf`.
+    - Prompts for the sender address (used for technical failure notifications), your SMTP password, and a reply-to address (leave it blank to reuse the sender address).
-    - Prompts for your Zulip site URL, the ID of the channel to post applications to, the email and API key for the bot, and a contact address to show an applicant who's already applied and waiting on review.
+    - Prompts for your Zulip site URL, the ID of the channel to post applications to, the email and API key for the bot, and an email address that applicants can reach out to for issues.
-    - Prompts for a Cloudflare Turnstile site key and secret.
-Leave both blank to skip Turnstile verification entirely.
+    - Prompts for a Cloudflare Turnstile site key and secret (leave both blank to skip Turnstile verification entirely).
     - Detects nginx, Apache, or Caddy and offers to wire up the `/apply` route for you, or skip it and use the examples in `deploy/reverse-proxy/` yourself.
-    - Runs the duplicate-application check once against a throwaway email, to confirm the Zulip integration actually works before finishing.
+    - Runs a check against a throwaway email to confirm the Zulip integration actually works before finishing.
-3. Check it's live: `curl -i http://127.0.0.1:8793/apply` should return a non-502 response.
+3. Once install is complete, you can check if it's live with `curl -i http://127.0.0.1:8793/apply` which should return a non-502 response.

 **Pelican:** `install.sh` wires up `pelicanconf.py` for you where it